 The Montessori playroom should be a “prepared environment” – a place that encourages free exploration and uninterrupted play.
 Here are some key elements:

 - Independence – The toys should be placed in a way that allows the child to take them freely anytime.

 - Order – Each toy should have its own place in the room and the kid should put it back when finished with playing.
-(If the child is too young, it can be done by a parent in order to model the proper behavior.)

-Don’t forget that no toy can take your place as a parent.
+And don’t forget that no toy can take your place as a parent.
 The time you spend playing with your child is more valuable than a hundred toys 🙂